simonlili/geomgo/INTERNALS.md

 3 geometry types * 2 multi-or-not-multi * 4 different dimensionalities = 24
 distinct types.

-Go has neither generics, nor macros, nor a rich type system. `go-geom` attempts to manage this combinatorial explosion while maintaining an idiomatic Go API, implementation efficiency. and high runtime performance.
+Go has neither generics, nor macros, nor a rich type system. `geomGo` attempts to manage this combinatorial explosion while maintaining an idiomatic Go API, implementation efficiency. and high runtime performance.

 ## Structural similarity

-`go-geom` exploits structural similarity between different geometry types to share code.
+`geomGo` exploits structural similarity between different geometry types to share code.
 Consider:

 0. A `Point` consists of a single coordinate.
 This single coordinate is a